Deploy a Secure Kubernetes Gateway

 Security policies are configured to block egress communication to

-for DNS query resolution and allow github, docker, AWS, and other required domains for code repository management. -
+Google DNSfor DNS query resolution and allow GitHub, Docker, AWS, and other required domains for code repository management. -

 A WAF configuration is applied to secure the externally available load balancer VIP.